Isle of Wight Guru

 4. Parkhurst Forest, Central

-There are a few woodlands around the Isle of Wight but Parkhurst Forest is the one we usually go for.
+There are a few woodlands around the Isle of Wight but Parkhurst Forest is the one we usually go for with the children (I prefer Brighstone Forest for mountain biking).

 Honestly, you'll be very lucky if you see a red squirrel.
 They're very shy and the sound of my children stomping around was enough to make them scamper away.